 - Loving Leftovers (Free ebook!)

 You know when you go to make a recipe and you realize you’re missing an ingredient?
 Well, most likely you can substitute for something you already have on hand!
 Running to the store to buy “one” item never happens that way.
-Make due with what you have an save money instead.
+Impulse buying will almost always get you!
+Make do with what you have and save money on groceries instead.

 - 15 Ideas When You Need an Egg Substitute